JSHZT/JSHZT/README.md

 ### Hi there 👋 , welcome to my space！

-- 📌: Focusing on Python & Javascript
+- 📌: Focusing on Python & C++
-- 🔨: Contacting with Machine Learning for SLGR
+- 🔨: Contacting with Deep Learning for computer vision
-- 🐏: Member of the GreenIsland organization
+- 🐏: Member of the GDUT
+- 📱:to contact me
+-   wechat:hzt3016
+-   email: hzt3016@gmail.com